adam-maj/robotics/README.md

 ![Fundamentals](./images/placeholder.png)

-Robotics systems convert arbitrary goals into actions to alter the physical world.
+Robotics is about building systems that can alter the physical world to accomplish arbitrary goals.

 We are particularly concerned with creating robots capable of automating the majority of economically valuable physical labor.

-With such general purpose robotic systems available, we would have what [Eric Jang](https://x.com/ericjang11) calls a "[read/write API to physical reality](https://evjang.com/2024/03/03/all-roads-robots.html)."
+With such general purpose robotic systems available, we would have what [Eric Jang](https://x.com/ericjang11) calls a "[read/write API to physical reality](https://evjang.com/2024/03/03/all-roads-robots.html)," where we could make all desired changes to the physical world by issuing commands to robots using software alone.

+To convert goals into actions, these systems need to [1] observe the state of the environment around them, [2] understand what actions to take to accomplish their goals, and [3] know how to physically act to execute their plans.

+These three requirements cover the 3 essential aspects of all robotics systems: **perception**, **planning**, and **control**.